Superpose: Rigid-group / Flexible Structure Overlay

 -h, --help show this help message and exit

-Replace impact or dihedral change with values from previous refinement (to superimpose restrained impact upon unrestrained dihedral changes).
+Replace impact or dihedral change with values from previous refinement (to superimpose restrained impact

-plot only dihedral changes, not estimate of impact.
+-c, --changeOnly plot only dihedral changes, not estimate of impact.

 -t, --tty Display graph on terminal (not recommended for background jobs).

--A FILE, --annotation=FILE
+-A FILE, --annotation FILE

 File containing additional plot commands, overriding command-line input.